-The Board of Directors of the Corporation is currently comprised of fifteen Directors and is comprised of a majority of independent Directors.
+The Board of Directors shall be comprised of a majority of independent Directors.
 The number of Directors may be set from time to time by the Board within the minimum and maximum numbers approved by the shareholders.

 The Directors shall be elected by the shareholders, except as permitted by the Ontario Business Corporations Act.
 Where a vacancy arises the Compensation, Nominating and Human Resources ("CNHR") Committee will recommend an appropriate person to fill such vacancy, at the Board's discretion, or the Board may decide to reduce the size of the Board.
 The Board will appoint a Chairman and a Corporate Secretary.
 The Chairman shall be designated from among the members of the Board.
 A lead Director will be chosen each year to act as Chairman in instances when the Board meets without the Chairman being present.
 The Board may from time to time appoint a Vice Chairman.